camaraproject/QualityOnDemand/documentation/API_documentation/QoD_Stable_Latency_API.md

 ## 1\.
 Introduction

-There are many real-world use cases which could exploit the potential of programmable networks.
-Several of these use case implementations are still work in progress or have not been operationalized as developers have no means to configure or request stable latency or bandwidth during congestion from a mobile network operator which is critical.
-Use cases from industrial (IoT), VR/Gaming, broadcasting, autonomous driving and many others fall in such a category since they demand network communication quality and are sensitive to any change in transmission conditions.
+Industrial (IoT), VR/Gaming, broadcasting, autonomous driving and many others scenarios demand network communication quality and are sensitive to any change in transmission conditions.
+Being able to request a stable latency (reduced jitter) from the network can improve user experience.

-The QoD latency API offers the application developers and users the capability to request for stable latency for a specified App-Flow(s) between application clients and backend services (Application Servers).
+The QoD latency API offers the application developers the capability to request for stable latency (reduced jitter) for a specified App-Flow between User Equipment (application clients) and Application Servers (backend services).
 The developer has a pre-defined set of QoS\_Profiles which he could choose from depending on his latency requirements.

 <img src="./resources/QoD_latency_overview.PNG" alt="QoD_LM" title="QoD Latency API Overview">

 ## 2\.
 Quick Start

 The usage of the stable latency API is based on QoS sessions, which can be created (based on available QoS profiles), queried and deleted.
 The deletion of a requested session can be triggered by the user or can be triggered automatically.
-The automatic process is triggered either when the user specified duration has reached its limit or default session expiration time has been reached (currently set to 24hrs).
+The automatic process is triggered either when the user specified duration has reached its limit or default session expiration time has been reached (witihin reference implementation set to 24hrs).

-Before starting with the API, the developer needs to provide base-URL, security credentials and App-Flow parameters with specified QoS profile.
+Before starting to use the API, the developer needs to know about the below specified details:

 **Base-URL**
 The RESTful Stable Throughput API endpoint, for example [**https://telekom-api.developer.telekom.com/5g-latency**](https://telekom-api.developer.telekom.com/5g-throughput)

 **Authentication**
-Configure security access keys such as O-Auth2 client credentials to be used by Client applications which will invoke the QoD API.
+Configure security access keys such as OAuth 2.0 client credentials to be used by Client applications which will invoke the QoD API.

 **QoS Profile**
-Define throughput requirements of the application and identify QoS profile class which maps into the required performance category.
+Define latency requirements of the application and identify QoS profile class which maps into the required performance category.

 **App-Flow**
-Describes the precise flow the developer wants to prioritize and have stable bandwidth for.
+Describes the precise flow the developer wants to prioritize and have stable latency for.
 This flow is described using source and destination IP addresses, ports and protocols with flow direction.

 **Duration**
 Define the number of seconds for which the QoD session should be created.
-This parameter is optional and if not specified, the session is either deleted on user request or if default expiration limit of 24hrs has been reached.
+This parameter is optional and if not specified, the session is either deleted on user request or if default expiration limit has been reached (24 hours in reference implmentation).

 **Notification URL and token**
 Developers have a chance to specify callback URL on which notifications (eg. session termination) regarding the session can be received from the service provider.
 This is also an optional parameter.